 How Long Does It Take for a Hernia Mesh Lawsuit To Settle?

-It may take about three to seven years for complex litigation such as a hernia mesh lawsuit to settle, according to mass torts and product liability attorney Trent B. Miracle.
+It can take years for complex litigation such as a hernia mesh lawsuit to settle, according to mass torts and product liability attorney Trent B. Miracle.
 Hernia mesh lawsuits are considered complex litigation and require extensive preparation and medical evidence.

-Because there are thousands of hernia mesh lawsuits in federal litigation, moving them all through court proceedings can take time.
+Because there are thousands of hernia mesh lawsuits in federal litigation, moving them all through court proceedings takes time.

 “It may take about three to seven years for complex litigation [such as a hernia mesh lawsuit] to settle.”